YIshihara11201/iOSTips/Factory Pattern/FactoryMethodPattern.md

 ## Points
 - Factory Method relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects.
-- Creator class is written without knowledge of the actual products that will be created
+- Creator class is written without knowledge of the actual products that will be created.